Respond with compassion

 A common scenario is that one of the parents will deliver a meal to a needy family in the community while the other parent stays at home to babysit the children.
 Or both parents are involved in meeting a local need and they hire a babysitter for the children for this time.
 How much better would it be, in terms of deepening faith, if the children were involved not only in the delivering or the outworking of this compassionate response but also in the planning and preparation of what is to take place.

-It is time for some fresh thinking, some creative thinking, some risky thinking about how we can empower our children and give them a voice to be agents of change in our broken world.
+It is time for some fresh thinking, some creative thinking, some risky thinking about how we can empower our children as well as all ages and give them a voice to be agents of change in our broken world.

 Rejoice with those who rejoice, and weep with those who weep.